Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 16 Februari 2026 06.37.01 UTC
+- WIB: Senin, 16 Februari 2026 10.14.10 UTC
-- WITA: Senin, 16 Februari 2026 07.37.01 UTC
+- WITA: Senin, 16 Februari 2026 11.14.10 UTC
-- WIT: Senin, 16 Februari 2026 08.37.01 UTC
+- WIT: Senin, 16 Februari 2026 12.14.10 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: funny
+Kategori: technology